neo4j/neo4j-java-driver/README.md

 ### Java Version

-For the 4.4.x Driver Series, the source code _must_ compile on Java 8.
+For the 4.4.x Driver Series, the source code _must_ compile on Java 26 for Java 8 runtime.

 ### Building